ProxymanApp/atlantis-android/README.md

 ## Overview

-Atlantis Android is a companion library to [Proxyman](https://proxyman.io) that allows you to capture and inspect network traffic from your Android applications without configuring a proxy or installing certificates.
+Atlantis Android is a companion library to [Proxyman](https://proxyman.com) that allows you to capture and inspect network traffic from your Android applications without configuring a proxy or installing certificates.

 ## Features

 - Automatic OkHttp traffic interception
+- WebSocket message capture (send, receive, close)
 - Works with Retrofit 2.9+ and Apollo Kotlin 3.x/4.x
 - Network Service Discovery (NSD) for automatic Proxyman detection
 - Direct connection support for emulators